 Fashionable attempt inside goal (6) = TRENDY: END in TRY

 This is just plain wrong, although it crops up with depressing regularity, and not just among novice setters.

-The wordplay is the wrong way round, rather amusingly described as “arfacese” on the Guardian talkboards
+The wordplay is the wrong way round, rather amusingly described as “arfacese” on the now defunct Guardian talkboards

 Create king in west?
 (4) = MAKE: K in MAE